Blood cancer and eating well

 Eating five or six times a day might be easier than having a few bigger meals.
 Using smaller plates may make portions seem more manageable.

-If you have a sore mouth (mucositis) or taste changes, you could try smoothies, shakes or build-up drinks to make sure you are still getting the calories you need.
+If you have a sore mouth (mucositis) or taste changes, you could try smoothies, shakes or build-up drinks to make sure you're still getting the calories you need.

 You need at least six to eight glasses of fluid a day.
 This helps with diarrhoea and constipation and soothes dry and sore mouths.
 It doesn’t just have to be water – try low-sugar squashes, clear soups or broths, tea, coffee and herbal drinks.